slowernews/archi-project/README.md

 Organizing and naming files of an architectural project - and specially with an easy learning curve for newbies - is an huge challenge for any studio.
 Gerbil-project, is an ultra-simple system (based on [Hamster-GTD](http://github.com/we-build-dreams/hamster-gtd)) polished to meet the specific needs of your team.

+**Gerbil-project mantras:**

+- *ultra-simple system with an easy learning curve for newbies:* newbies will never see every files of the project where they are working - there is no time to explain all complexity, so every project has a folder with project managing related files.
+These files are not mixed with the drawings once normally there is specific person that manages them.
+- *dynamic:* all projects are different so nesting complexity will change from project to project (but always following general rules).
+Doesn't make sense to add extra XREF complexity when you are working alone in a micro project.
+Some offices do it..

 ###So, how can you start?

 **Organize your project:**